 Comcast Cares Day was a family affair for both NBCU employees and AHRC NYC staff members.
-Many volunteers brought their kids with them to participate in the gardening and arts and crafts activities, and some NBCU employees invited family members to join in on the good spirits.
+Many partners brought their kids with them to participate in the gardening and arts and crafts activities, and some NBCU employees invited family members to join in on the good spirits.

-Volunteers that arrived the earliest began the day’s activities by laying down mulch and planting small flowers and shrubs all around the day center.
-Comcast employees received instructions and encouragement from a number of AHRC NYC employees, including Darinka Vlahek, Director of Arts and Community Outreach, and Matthew Weiler, Associate Director, Adult Day Services.
+Partners that arrived the earliest began the day’s activities by laying down mulch and planting small flowers and shrubs all around the day center.
+Comcast employees received instructions and encouragement from a number of AHRC NYC employees, including Darinka Vlahek, Director of Arts and Community Outreach, and Matthew Weiler, Associate Director, Day Services.

 “Comcast Cares Day is one of the best illustrations of our employees’ commitment and the passion they have for volunteerism and giving back to our communities,” said David L. Cohen, Senior Executive Vice President and Chief Diversity Officer of Comcast Corporation.
 “I look forward to this time each year when we come together with our community partners, friends, and families, to make a positive impact around the world.”

 Back at Weinberg, the mutual good feelings were palpable during a communal lunch.
 “We accomplished so much out in the garden today,” said Karen Zuckerman, Director of Community Partner Engagement for AHRC NYC.
 “You should all be proud of the work you did in just one morning.
 We couldn’t have done this without the support and kindness and caring from everyone at NBCU/Comcast.
 Everybody has worked so hard today, from the littlest kids to the adults.”